szgaljic/f6/content/docs/foundations/capability.md

 The focus is on flexibility.
 Themes provide structure but do not impose rigid boundaries, making them adaptable to various contexts.

-### Architecture Design Mapping
+### Implementation Mapping

-The final step refines the Technical Themes into actionable implementation strategies.
+The final step refines the themes into actionable implementation strategies.
 These strategies are then linked to tools, platforms, or products that can fulfill them.

 | **Technical Theme**         | **Implementation**                                    | **Tools & Products**                                                            |
 |------------------------------|------------------------------------------------------|---------------------------------------------------------------------------------|